 - Protect devices that connect to the Internet.
 Never use public Wi-Fi to access or transmit sensitive information, update your privacy settings, and make sure your operating system, software, browser versions and plug-ins are current.
 Ensure that any law firms that you correspond or exchange information with have the proper infrastructure controls in place to safeguard your information.

 - Protect yourself from identity theft.
 Be on the lookout for signs that your identity and bank accounts may have been compromised and you need to take action.
 Some indicators may include new accounts or credit cards you didn’t apply for, unexplained debits on your account, or inaccurate information on your credit report.

 - Review your credit report monthly and know when to consider a credit freeze.
 Sign up for a free credit monitoring service and routinely log in to review for any inaccuracies.
-You may consider a credit freeze if you suspect identity theft, data breaches, or unauthorized access to your credit report.
+You may also configure alerts that notify you immediately to changes on your credit report.
+Consider a credit freeze if you suspect identity theft, data breaches, or unauthorized access to your credit report

 - Be vigilant when wiring money.
 Require that a wire transfer request received by email be confirmed in person or over the phone with a call back to the individual sending the request.